- Recyclable packaging

 Considering how well a product works is a big factor in determining whether a product is a good one or not.
 A product that does not work is a waste.

 This product is very popular with users – but so are many other products that have a much lower environmental impact.
-Head to reviews to find other products that could do the job without compromising the environment.
+Search our reviews to find other products that could do the job without compromising the environment.

 Image credit: Beauty blog of a kind